biotite-dev/hydride/doc/issues.rst

 ligand database.
 In the command line interface the template structure file is provided via the ``--fragments``/``-f`` parameter.
-Note that only the *MMTF* format is currently the only reasonable format, since the bond information can only be read from this format.
+Note that only the *MMTF*, *MOL* and *SDF* formats are currently the only reasonable formats, since the bond information can only be read from these formats.
 In the Python API the template can be added to the standard fragment library.

 .. code-block:: python